-Before going to a GI, I recommend seeing a natural path or a nutritionalist.
+Before going to a GI, I recommend seeing a natural path or a nutritionist.
 Both can give you alternative ways to deal with your digestive issue.
 Their solutions are way less expensive, safer, and less invasive.
-I actually sat down with a nutritionalist for an hour after getting my food panel results and we worked out a whole plan together.
-Nutritionalists can be very helpful!
+I actually sat down with a nutritionist for an hour after getting my food panel results and we worked out a whole plan together.
+Nutritionists can be very helpful!

 After you have had all your tests done, this is the most important next step!
 Go gluten-free, trust me.
 After two weeks of eating gluten-free and cutting out the bad foods from my food panel, I saw a complete 180 in my symptoms.
 By going gluten-free you will not only feel better but also have more energy, be more alert, etc. As of writing this I am getting close to the one-year mark of eating gluten-free and couldn’t be happier.
 It is a journey, you pretty much have to re-learn what to eat, but it is worth it.
 That is one reason I started this blog, was to help to others learn how eating gluten-free doesn’t have to be hard.

 Also, eat lots of blueberries and bananas.
 These two fruits are generally tolerated by most people.
 Bananas are an easier source of fiber (which is hard for people with digestive issues to get sometimes) and blueberries are amazing for gut flora and your immune system.